chenzhiy2001/zCore/async.md

  sed -i 's/--depth 1//g' Makefile.in
  ./configure --prefix=/opt/riscv
  sudo make
+ sudo git submodule update --remote
+ ./configure --prefix=/opt/riscv
+ sudo make
 ```
 this painful process is caused by a bug of riscv toolchain repo. see https://github.com/riscv-collab/riscv-gnu-toolchain/issues/1669

-If cloning the `riscv-collab/riscv-gnu-toolchain` repo become slow when using a proxy, try TUN mode instead of system proxy/PAC mode and use nodes in the US.
+If cloning the `riscv-collab/riscv-gnu-toolchain` repo become slow when using a proxy, try TUN mode instead of system proxy/PAC mode and use nodes in the United States (where gcc source code repo is located).